 One caveat of the vast majority of previous studies that have investigated returns to skills is the reliance on standardized test scores to measure certain skills.
 Firstly, this approach is limited to only those skills that can be directly measured.
-Secondly, it does not take into account whether these skills are actually required in the workplace.
+Secondly, it does not take into account if these skills are actually required in the workplace.
 To overcome these issues, some studies have relied on datasets from job adverts.
 For example, Deming and Kahn (2017) used information on 40000 online job adverts in the USA and showed that variance in demanded skills explains a large part of variance in offered wages.
-Despite the benefits of this method, only few studies have thus far used job adverts to account for skills that are actually required in the workplace.
+Despite these advantages, only few studies have thus far used the job adverts to account for skills that are actually required.
 Furthermore, these studies mainly focus on the US and Western Europe.
 In the case of Eastern Europe, prior studies primarily rely on standardized test scores as proxies for cognitive skills.
 (Hanushek et al., 2015)